ScottLogic/blog/_posts/2026-01-30-microsoft-agent-framework-powering-u[-your-agentic-teammate.md

 Here we hand off to multiple agents at once: HubSpot agent and SharePoint (Leave Planner shared Excel workbook).

+Future growth here migh be that the user administrator could decide to exclude some systems to onboard to or have different systems based on user role.

 ### HubSpot Agent
 Our first external system to onboard the user, simply call the API to create the user.
 To do this we've built a custom tool for the operation that we provide to the agent.

-Our actual tool has some logic for error handling but we'd see future growth where the agent could have more functionality.
+Our tool has some logic for error handling but we'd see future growth where the agent could have more functionality.
 Search, update and delete (securely, of course) tools could be available in a more production hardened solution.

 The end result then continues to the Completion Agent.